jim-moser/zf2-validators-empty-or-test/README.md

 ##Alternative 1: Installation with Composer

-1. Move to desired installation directory.

-	To install into an existing Zend Framework 2 installation that was installed using Composer, locate the `composer.json` file located in the directory containing the vendor directory and move into that directory.

-	Otherwise if creating a new installation, move into the directory that you
-	would like to contain the vendor directory.
+1. For an existing Zend Framework installation, move into the parent of the vendor directory.
+This directory should contain an existing composer.json file.
+For a new installation, move into the directory you would like to contain the vendor directory.

 		$ cd <parent_path_of_vendor>

-2. Use composer to update the composer.json file and install the jim-moser/zf2-validators-empty-or-test package and its dependencies.
+2. Run the following command which will update the composer.json file, install the zf2-validators-empty-or-plugin-test package and its dependencies into their respective directories under the vendor directory, and update the composer autoloading files.

 		$ composer require jim-moser/zf2-validators-empty-or-test

-This should first update the composer.json file and then install the zf2-validators-empty-or package into the vendor/jim-moser/zf2-validators-empty-or directory, install the zf2-validators-empty-or-test package into the vendor/jim-moser/zf2-validators-empty-or-test directory, and update the composer autoloading files (vendor/composer/autoload_classmap.php and/or autoload_psr4.php) such that the added validators should now be accessible from within your Zend Framework application.

 ##Alternative 2: Manual Installation to Vendor Directory

 If you would like to install the packages manually and use a Module.php file to